hanhu0618/leetcode/Others.md

 1. Use HashMap to store the alien language alphabet order.
 2. Implement compare method to compare two different String.
 3. Use compare to verify the order of words.

+Optimization: Use array instead of HashMap to store the new order.